ocurrent/macos-infra/README-rsync.md

 ## Starting and Stopping

-Ocluster-worker is run via LaunchAgent.
+`ocluster-worker` is run via LaunchAgent.

 The Ansible scripts create a service definition `.plist` in `~/Library/LaunchAgents/com.tarides.ocluster.worker.plist`.

-To start the service run
+To start the service run:

 ```shell=
 launchctl load ~/Library/LaunchAgents/com.tarides.ocluster.worker.plist
 ```

-To stop the service run
+To stop the service run:

 ```shell=
 launchctl unload ~/Library/LaunchAgents/com.tarides.ocluster.worker.plist
 ```

 STDOUT and STDERR are redirected to `~/ocluster.log`
-## Clearing disk space
+## Clearing Disk Space

-Sometimes the rsync cache fills up and needs manual intervention.
+Sometimes the Rsync cache fills up and needs manual intervention.
 In that case run:

 ``` shell
 # Stop the service